 PART D - GLOSSARY OF TERMS

-The following section presents definitions of key concepts and commonly used terms related to the Erasmus+ Programme.
-The glossary is divided into sections organised in alphabetical order, covering common terminology and specific blocks with concepts that only relate to a given sector.
+This section presents definitions of key concepts related to the Erasmus+ Programme.
+The glossary is divided into sections organised in alphabetical order, covering both common terms as well as specific concepts only relevant to a given sector.

 Common terms